-In the second season of CBS's FBI, I made additional adjustments that made the series even better.
+The second season of CBS's FBI made additional adjustments that made the series even better.
 Here are my thoughts.

-While I liked and enjoyed the first season of FBI, the second season got even better with the additional cast changes.
+While I liked the first season of FBI, the second season got even better with the additional cast changes.

 John Boyd joins the team as Agent Stuart Scola, who teams up with Kristen Chazal.
-And not to mention adding Alana de la Garza, as SAC Isobel Castille, to the series after being part of the backdoor pilot for FBI Most Wanted.
+Alana de la Garza, as SAC Isobel Castille, is also added to the series after being part of the backdoor pilot for FBI Most Wanted.

-The addition of Boyd and Garza changed the series in a different tone and brought some outstanding storylines from "Little Egypt" that showed Garza's character put her stamp on how she runs things with the team.
+The addition of Boyd and Garza changed the series' tone and brought some outstanding storylines from "Little Egypt," which showed how Garza's character put her stamp on how she runs things with the team.

-"Ties That Bind" and "Fallout" were excellent non-two-part episodes dealing with how Boyd's character didn't critique his partner's work enough, which soon ended her getting stabbed in the field while taking down a wanted suspect.
+"Ties That Bind" and "Fallout" were excellent non-two-part episodes that dealt with how Boyd's character didn't critique his partner's work enough, which soon led to her getting stabbed in the field while taking down a wanted suspect.

-Once again, Missy Peregrym and Zeeko Zaki are some of the best new TV television partnerships.
-It's a partnership that I still see as the Stabler and Benson on this series.
+Once again, Missy Peregrym and Zeeko Zaki are some of the best new television partnerships.
+I still see this partnership as the Stabler and Benson on this series.

 Jeremy Sisto steals the series for me as Jubal Valentine, the assistant special agent in charge.
 Jubal knows how to catch bad guys, and the way he talks with the analysis team is just excellent.